Instructions for authors

 5.8 Acknowledgments

-Acknowledgments of people, grants, funds, etc. should be placed on the title page file.
-The names of funding organizations should be written in full.
+Acknowledgments for individuals, grants, funds, and other support should be included in the title page file.
+Funding organizations should be named in their entirety.

 6. References